Estate Planning – Why am I Left in the Waiting Room?

-It is common that family members will come with a loved one to a legal consultation.
+It is common for family members to accompany their loved one to a legal consultation.
 Attorneys are scary (no, not really), the situation is concerning, you want to be sure your loved one correctly explains the situation and remembers the answers.

-Imagine the situation: a mother has three children.
-Two have been devoted to her care, one hasn’t been in touch in years.
-Mom comes to our appointment with the two children, who both sit in through the appointment.
+Imagine the situation: A mother has three children.
+Two have been devoted to her care, one hasn’t been in touch for years.
+Mom visits her estate planning attorney, and her two children sit in through the appointment.
 Mom ends up with a Will that leaves everything to the two children to the exclusion of the third.
-Mom passes; the Will is probated; the third child finds out that he or she didn’t inherit anything.
+Mom passes; the Will is probated; the third child finds out that he didn’t inherit anything.
 The third child finds an attorney who challenges the Will.
-The litigation attorney attacks the Will by saying that the two children coerced Mom into disinheriting him or her.
+The litigation attorney attacks the Will by saying that the first two children coerced Mom into disinheriting the third.

-And … it is required by the ethical rules by which lawyers must abide.
+And finally, it is required by the ethical rules by which lawyers must abide.
 Virginia State Bar Professional Guidelines say: